Pawan Kalyan: Philanthropy

-In September 2024, Pawan Kalyan personally donated ₹6 crore for flood relief, with ₹1 crore each to the CM Relief Funds of Andhra Pradesh and Telangana, and ₹4 crore to flood-affected gram panchayats.
-In October 2024, he donated ₹60 lakh from his personal funds to develop a sports ground for the Mysuravaripalli government school in the Railway Koduru constituency of Annamayya district.
+He has contributed to relief efforts for events such as the Kargil War, the COVID-19 pandemic, and natural disasters including floods and cyclones in Andhra Pradesh and Telangana.
+In 2007, he founded the charity Common Man Protection Force by donating an initial fund of ₹1 crore.
+Kalyan has also supported sports and community programs such as a sports ground for the Mysuravaripalli government school in the Railway Koduru constituency of Annamayya district.
 In October 2024, Kalyan donated ₹10 lakh, offering ₹1 lakh to each family affected by the water contamination incident in Gurla village, Vizianagaram district.
+Pawan Kalyan also donated ₹5 crore for farmers' welfare.